 $300,000 policy limits settlement for a woman injured while riding on the back of a motorcyle when the driver lost control in a curve.
 Initially, both insurance companies denied any responsibility for the damages, but after engaging the help of a South Carolina attorney, Mr. Melrose was able to persuade both carriers to pay all the available insurance money to the victim without protracted litigation.

-$400,000 verdict by Randy Seago for personal injuries on behalf of a kindergarten teacher who suffered a serious ankle fracture in an automobile wreck, far exceeding the insurance companies highest offer.
+$400,000 Verdict for personal injuries on behalf of a kindergarten teacher who suffered a serious ankle fracture in an automobile wreck, far exceeding the insurance companies highest offer.

 $285,000 settlement by Mark R. Melrose for 45 year old woman who suffered serious ankle fracture with surgery following a motor vehicle collision.

-$200,000 settlement by Mark R. Melrose for shooting of middle aged woman.
+$200,000 settlement by Mark R. Melrose for the shooting of a middle aged woman.

 After many years of neighborhood and law enforcement complaints regarding the design of a stretch of road in Macon County, a serious car crash that resulted from water pooled on the surface became the subject of a State Tort Claim against the DOT.
 Randy Seago represented the victim, a young woman who suffered serious injuries in the collision caused when a hydroplaning car hit her head on in her own lane, and successfully proved that the defective drainage of the road was to blame.
 The young woman recovered compensation from the State.